 - Once you used to support each other, and it was important to each of you that you give and receive that support.
 Now you feel unsupported and you recognize that you don’t particularly support your spouse either.

 - A mountain of resentments has been swept under the rug.
 You have not talked about them, nor have they been resolved.
 You have no desire to talk about them.
 Not only do you feel hopeless, but you also just don’t care anymore.

 - You find that you no longer agree on important things: how to raise your children, how money should be spent, what your long-term vision of your life looks like.
 Many of your goals are completely irreconcilable.

 - Perhaps your spouse has an addiction that he or she won’t address.
 Addictions can include the obvious, alcohol and drugs.
-But addictions to shopping, gambling, sex, porn, video games, and the internet also contribute to the breakdown of a relationship.
+But compulsive behavior related to shopping, gambling, sex, porn, video games, and the internet can also contribute to the breakdown of a relationship.

 - Perhaps one or both of you is dealing with untreated anxiety or depression.
 It can be miserable to live with an unhappy person who refuses to help him or herself or to seek professional help.